mjhershfield/universal_interface/README.md

 ### Constraints

-Coming soon. based of the limitations of partial reconfig
+Coming soon. based off the limitations of partial reconfig

-Need to make sure that everything will be able to route on a smaller FPGA still.
+Need to make sure that everything will still be able to route on a smaller FPGA.

 Are the external I/O pins crossing clock domains? yes.
 Do we need multiple layers of registers on our GPIO inputs to account for possible metastability?
 Maybe we test it lol